 Each dormitory has only one communal kitchen, which includes a stove, microwave, and regular sized fridge.
 Space is limited within the communal fridge, so we encourage all students to take advantage of the micro-fridge rental opportunity.
 Each Micro-Fridge includes a freezer and a microwave.
 The total cost for the Micro-Fridge summer rental is $82.95 (includes an insurance fee).
 A link to purchase will be available in the Spring.

 Summer Dance Intensive students may choose to find their own off-campus housing.
 Off-campus housing is a cost-effective way to live at ADF for five weeks.
 Many ADF students use the ADF School Housing Collective Facebook page to find roommates, which will also help to keep expenses low.
 When searching for off-campus housing, students are advised to look for places near Duke’s East campus, as the majority of classes are held there.
 The ADF is not responsible for any off-campus arrangements or agreements.

-All dorm residents are required to either purchase the Meal Plan or Dining Points; however, these services are optional for off-campus residents.
+All dorm residents are required to purchase Conference Food Points; however, this service is optional for off-campus residents.

 Duke University Dining Services in the East Union Marketplace will provide on-campus food service for ADF participants.
 The cafeteria features an all-you-can-eat style buffet, with a focus on healthy options such as a full salad bar, grill items, and rotating entrees from around the world.
 The wide variety of food offered ensures that students with allergies or food restrictions have adequate options for their meals.
 The East Campus Union also features the Trinity Cafe, open for select hours during the summer and serving coffee shop-style food and beverage items.